codepath/android_guides/Clean-Persistence-with-Sugar-ORM.md

-[SugarORM](https://github.com/satyan/sugar) is a database persistence library that provides a simple and concise way to integrate your application models into SQLite.
-In contrast to [ActiveAndroid](https://github.com/pardom/ActiveAndroid), which is mature, powerful, and flexible, SugarORM is:
+[Sugar ORM](https://github.com/satyan/sugar) is a database persistence library that provides a simple and concise way to integrate your application models into SQLite.
+In contrast to [ActiveAndroid](https://github.com/pardom/ActiveAndroid), which is mature, powerful, and flexible, Sugar ORM is:

 * Less verbose
 * Quicker to set up